About Foundation Grants

 Come help build and promote the world's library.

-The LBRY Fund receives funding from a portion of the 200m LBC premined credits reserved for Community to spread the use and adoption of the LBRY protocol.
+The LBRY Foundation receives funding from a portion of the 200 million LBC premined credits reserved for Community to spread the use and adoption of the LBRY protocol.
 The more people that use and love LBRY, the stronger the LBRY network is.

 Ways to become involved or find ideas for grant projects: